Clutter causes stress, duplicate purchases, missed deadlines…all the things Geralin mentioned the other day.

-In fact, before I cleared off my desk the other night, I broke two light bulbs, dug through the mess to find something I needed…it was stressful to say the least.
+In fact, before I cleared off my desk the other night, I broke two light bulbs, and had to dig through the mess to find something I needed.
+It was stressful to say the least.

 Once I finally cleared off the desk, I felt better; relieved, calm, glad.
 And then, the following morning the first thing Mr. Hines and our daughter noticed was the desk (and the chair makeover).

 Organization is vital to loving the home you’re with.

 Today, we’re going to tackle the clutter that we cleared out.
 For me, it was paper clutter.

 No matter what kind of clutter you are conquering today, this method will help you organize it.

 - Gather 5 boxes (or bags or laundry baskets….any container will do)

 - Label them Keep, Donate, Trash, Recycle and Return

 - Go through your clutter and designate everything into one of those containers.